 - 4+4 Pin CPU Cables- This cable will go to the motherboard’s 4-pin or 8-pin slot, and this PSU cable is necessary to give power to the CPU socket.

 - 6+2 Pin PCIe Cables- These cables will go to the graphics card’s 6-pin or 8-pin slot.
-The primary uses of these cables are to supply the necessary power for your graphics card.
+The primary uses of these cables are to provide the necessary power for your graphics card.

 - SATA Power Cables- The SATA power cables are primarily used to install different SATA storage devices, including SATA SSDs, hard drives, and optical drives.